pixelastic/blog.pixelastic.com/app/about.md

 knowledge.

-In the past, I've worked in small agencies, done some freelancing work, seen the birth and death of a startup and took a year off in New Zealand.
-Today, I'm working as a consultant for [Octo Technology](http://www.octo.com/).
+In the past, I've worked in small agencies, done some freelancing work, seen the birth and death of a startup, took a year off in New Zealand and worked as a consultant for [Octo Technology](http://www.octo.com/).
+I am currently doing awesome and fast stuff at [Algolia](https://www.algolia.com/)

 This website is the third version of my blog, I hope you'll enjoy it.